WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Method

 \section{Method}

-In this section, we propose an effective Wavelet-based GAN Inversion method, named WaGI.
-In Section \ref{sec:method1}, we first introduce the notation and the architecture of WaGI.
-In Section \ref{sec:method2}, we prove the low-frequency bias in $L_{2}$, using the Haar wavelet transform.
-In addition, to alleviate frequency bias, we propose a novel loss term, named \textit{wavelet loss}.
+In this section, we propose an effective Wavelet-guided GAN Inversion and Editing method, named WINE.
+We first introduce the notation and the architecture of WINE.
+We then further elucidate the low-frequency bias in $\mathcal{L}_{1}$ and $\mathcal{L}_{2}$ in the aspect of wavelet transform.
+To settle it, we propose a novel loss term, named \textit{wavelet loss}, which explicitly focuses on high-frequency features.
 Lastly, we point out the limitation of existing feature fusion and propose \textit{wavelet fusion}, which robustly transfers high-frequency features.
+By using both, WINE finally becomes capable of both transferring and manipulating high-frequency information.